kevinboone/KCalc-CPM/README.md

 Results are displayed in decimal or hexadecimal: use `dec` or `hex` at the prompt to select which is used.

+Use the `sigfig` command with a single digit (`sigfig 8`) to set the precision of the output.
+Although the Aztec floating point library provides about fourteen digits of precision, `KCalc-CPM` currently only displays one to nine digits, with five being the default.

 ## Variables